Preveen369/EnlightenIt-Hub-App/README.md

 - Node.js (v14 or higher)
 - npm or yarn
 - MongoDB (local installation or MongoDB Atlas)
+- A Cloudinary Account (for cloud media storage)
+- Postman API (for API endpoints testing)

 ### 🧑‍💻 Steps to run